JamesMGreene/nestdb/README.md

 NestDB is compatible with all major browsers: Chrome, Safari, Firefox, IE9+.
 Tests are in the `browser-version/test` directory (files `index.html` and `testPersistence.html`).

-If you fork and modify nestdb, you can build the browser version from the sources, the build script is `browser-version/build.js`.
+If you fork and modify nestdb, you can build the browser version from the sources, the build script is `npm run build`.

 ## Performance
 ### Speed
 NestDB is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
-That said, it is still pretty fast on the expected datasets, especially if you use indexing.
+That said, it is still pretty fast on the expected data sets, especially if you use indexing.
 On a typical, not-so-fast dev machine, for a collection containing 10,000 documents, with indexing:
 * Insert: **10,680 ops/s**
 * Find: **43,290 ops/s**
 * Update: **8,000 ops/s**